squidserv/TTT-Custom-Roles/README.md

 ttt_shop_assassin_sync  0 // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_hypnotist_sync 0 // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_vampire_sync   0 // Whether Vampires should have all weapons that vanilla Traitors have in their weapon shop

+//EMT Variables
+ttt_emt_hot_initial		20 // The immediate health boost from the EMT Healing Ray ttt_emt_hot_amount		5  // The amount of health received per interval from the Healing Ray HoT ttt_emt_hot_charges		3  // The ammo for the EMT Healing Ray

 // Other
 ttt_zombie_pct              0.25 // (Default: 0.25): Percentage of total players that will be a Zombie